 Abby took a deep breath, then suddenly hauled the door all the way open and plunged into the room beyond, weapons brandished.
 She rushed to the center of the room and shouted up at the creatures: “Come fight me, hell hounds!”

 It took a significant effort of will for Rahab to keep from yelling after her that yeth hounds were not native to Hell.

-Even as Abby plunged into the room the hounds of yeth were already springing to their feet.
-Almost in unison their toothy maws dropped open as their lean canine heads swung to face the warrior and the others.
+As Abby plunged into the room the hounds were already springing to their feet.
+Almost in unison their toothy maws dropped open.

-The howling crashed down upon the adventurers in punishing waves powerful enough to raise a curling cloud of dust and tiny chips of stone abraded from the chamber walls.
+The howling crashed down upon the adventurers in punishing waves powerful enough to raise a curling cloud of dust abraded from the chamber walls.
 The noise was so loud it was almost hot.
-Worse than the sheer volume, however, was the quality of the sound, a timbre that sounded different to each member of the party.
 To Abby it was like a chorus of Riddleport murderers boldly declaring violation of one whom none would aid.
 Gloriana heard the shouted deprecations of those she loved having discovered she had betrayed them.
 In Kara’s ears sounded the death rattle of her father drawing a final, ragged breath.
 Rahab heard the personified cosmos laughing at him, calling him feebleminded and foolish.